charlesbaynham/icl_experiments/readme.md

 7. Linting checks, documentation building and unit tests will be run automatically using Gitlab CI.

 8. __(Not implemented yet)__ _ARTIQ experiments are importable with absolute paths.
 Our ARTIQ fork includes an early merge of https://github.com/m-labs/artiq/pull/1805, enabling import of "experiments" folder in this repository, e.g. `from experiments.mot import Load2DMot`.
-This makes your code more explicit and allows IDEs to provide code suggestions automatically.
-It has the unfortunate downside of making all experiments appear under an "experiments" top-level entry.
-If you agree with me that this is annoying, consider helping me argue the case in https://github.com/m-labs/artiq/issues/1543._
+This makes your code more explicit and allows IDEs to provide code suggestions automatically. _